sammyhkang/kassbot/README.md

 ### 2. Advanced Text Analysis (Question Answering)

 KASSBot is equipped with a sophisticated question-answering mechanism.
-By utilizing the BERT-large model fine-tuned on the SQuAD dataset, it can extract and return the most relevant answer to a question based on its provided context.
+By utilizing the BERT-large model fine-tuned on an input text, it can extract and return the most relevant answer to a question based on its provided context.

 ![Chatbot Example](chatbot-example.png)